Worklytics/terraform-aws-worklytics-export/README.md

 This value is useful for a few scenarios:
   - if you set a CMEK to encrypt the bucket rather than relying on AWS default, you may need to grant encrypt / data key creation permissions to this role.
-  - if you additional IAM policies set on this account which would *deny* the permissions needed by this role for S3/etc, you'll have to use this role's ARN to add exceptions to those policies (in AWS IAM logic, explicit deny has precedence over explicit allow)
+  - if your AWS account has additional IAM policies which would *deny* the permissions needed by this role for S3/etc, use this role's ARN to add exceptions to those policies (in AWS IAM logic, explicit deny has precedence over explicit allow)

 ## Compatibility